Odia Girl Manaswini Maharana Clinches Gold at YAI Senior National Sail-ing Championship

-Bhubaneswar, October 4, 2023: Manaswini Maharana, a native of Panibandha village, Ganjam block, Ganjam district, Odisha, achieved a remarkable victory by securing the gold medal in yachting at the Yachting Association of India’s (YAI) Senior National Sailing Championship, competing in the RX women’s category.
-This prestigious event unfolded in Mumbai from September 20th to September 26th, 2023.
+Bhubaneswar : Manaswini Maharana, a native of Panibandha village, Ganjam block, Ganjam district, Odisha, achieved a remarkable victory by securing the gold medal in yachting at the Yachting Association of India’s (YAI) Senior National Sailing Championship, competing in the RX women’s category.
+This prestigious event unfolded in Mumbai from September 20th to Septem-ber 26th, 2023.
 Currently, she is serving as a facilitator for the nutrition project of the Tata Steel Foundation (TSF) at Chatrapur Block in Ganjam.

 Manaswini proudly holds the title of being the first woman in Odisha to excel in this sport category.
 ‘I extend my heartfelt thanks to Tata Steel Foundation’s (TSF) unit head, Rocky Martin, for consistently motivating me.
 I’m also grateful to my in-laws, parents, and husband, who have been unwavering pillars of support throughout my journey.